mhaugrud/msumcspy/_sources/Functions/TheAccumulatorPattern.rst

    Change the value of ``toSquare`` in line 9 to ``-10`` and run.

    We now see that our function has a semantic error.
 Remember when we first introduced the square function, unit testing and equivalence classes?
+We must remember to test all the equivalence classes.

    Change the value of ``toSquare`` in line 9 back to ``10`` and run.